Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the heart of all these failures is an inaccurate and deeply mistaken belief that Hamas lacks the capability to attack and would not dare to do so.
 Officials interviewed by the New York Times said that belief was so ingrained in many members of the Israeli government that they ignored the mounting evidence.

-Israeli officials have not said how they obtained the “Wall of Jericho” document, but it was among several versions of the attack plan that have been compiled over the years.
-For example, a 2016 Israeli Defense Ministry memo obtained by the New York Times also stated that “Hamas intends to move the next confrontation to Israeli territory.”
-Such an attack would likely involve hostage-taking and “occupation of one (and possibly several) Israeli communities,” the memo said.
+Israeli officials have not said how they obtained the “Walls of Jericho” document, but it is among several versions of the attack plan that have been compiled over the years.
+For example, a 2016 Israeli Defense Ministry memo obtained by the New York Times also states: “Hamas intends to move the next confrontation to Israeli territory.”
+Such an attack would likely involve hostage-taking and “occupation of one (and possibly even several) Israeli communities,” the memo reads.

 The “Jericho Walls” document, named after the ancient fortifications in what is now the West Bank, is even more explicit, detailing rocket attacks to distract Israeli soldiers and rush them into shelters, and the use of drones to neutralize elaborate security measures along the border fence separating Israel and the Gaza Strip.

-Hamas fighters would then breach the wall’s 60 points and storm across the border into Israel.
-The document begins with a quote from the Quran: “Surprise them by entering through the gate.
+Hamas fighters would then breach 60 points on the wall, storming across the border into Israel.
+The document begins with a quote from the Quran: “Surprise them by entering the gate.
 If you do, you will surely prevail.”
 The same phrase has been widely used by Hamas in its videos and statements since October 7.

 Worst defeat in 75 years

-The documents compiled in the “Jericho Walls” also include details about the location and size of Israeli military forces, communications centers and other sensitive information.
-This raises alarming questions about how Hamas gathers intelligence and raises suspicions of leaks within Israel’s security establishment.
+The documents compiled in the “Jericho Walls” also include details on the location and size of Israeli military forces, communications centers and other sensitive information, raising alarming questions about how Hamas gathers intelligence and raising suspicions of leaks within Israel’s security establishment.

 Why did Israel know about Hamas's plan early but was still attacked?
 Image 3